Introduction

 Workflows for identifying protonation states or PTMs exemplified on protonated histidine.

 In route a) the residue name of the protonated histidine extracted from the atomistic coordinates matches the residue name in the library and matches the fragment.
 Hence the protonation state is correctly picked up.
 In route b) the residue name matches that of neutral Histidine in the library.
-A mismatch of the fragments is recognized and the extra hydrogen labelled.
-Subsequently by matching the extra hydrogen to a modification of the histidine block the protonated Histidine is recognized as neutral Histidine plus protonation modification and the correct parameters are generated.
+A mismatch of the fragments is recognized and the extra hydrogen is labelled.
+Subsequently by matching the extra hydrogen to a modification of the histidine block the protonated Histidine is recognized as neutral Histidine plus protonation modification and the correct parameters for protonated Histidine are generated.

 Example of automated identification of PTMs.